zaraken/Playground/cpp_tie/README.md

-Trying to implement cpp tie function.
+Trying to implement cpp::tie function.
 Playing with tempaltes. http://en.cppreference.com/w/cpp/utility/tuple/tie

 std::tie allows you to conveniently unpack values from compound types into local vars in one line like so: